Roy Clare: Museums career

 Clare was director of the National Maritime Museum between 2000 and 2007, during which time he oversaw a series of exhibitions, including Elizabeth, Skin Deep and Nelson & Napoleon.
 He instigated SeaBritain 2005, a partnership with Visit Britain and sixty other organisations to commemorate the bicentenary of Admiral Nelson's victory in the Battle of Trafalgar.

-Clare also led a major re-structuring of collections management, including the creation of a comprehensive inventory, improved conservation facilities and a partnership project with Chatham Historic Dockyard to display and store models of ships.
-He initiated the £16 million Time and Space project to restore buildings at the Royal Observatory, create new galleries and education spaces, build a 120-seat planetarium – the Peter Harrison Planetarium – and generally upgrade the visitor facilities.
+Clare led a re-structuring of collections management, including a partnership project with Chatham Historic Dockyard to display and store models of ships.
+He initiated the £16 million Time and Space project to restore buildings at the Royal Observatory, which included the building of the Peter Harrison Planetarium.
 The refurbished Royal Observatory was opened by Queen Elizabeth II in May 2007.

-During this time Clare was also Director of Queens House, the Caird Library and the Royal Observatory, Greenwich.
+During this time Clare was Director of Queens House, the Caird Library and the Royal Observatory, Greenwich.
 From 2001 to 2007 he was chairman of a leadership working-group established by the National Museum Directors' Council.
-During that period he was a member of a maritime policy think-tank called the Greenwich Forum.
+He was a member of a maritime policy think-tank called the Greenwich Forum.
 Between 2005 and 2007 he was a member of the board of Creative and Cultural Skills (a Sector Skills Council for museums) and between 2009 and 2011 he was a member of the board of the Qualifications and Curriculum Development Agency.

 From 2007 Clare was chief executive of the Museums, Libraries and Archives Council (MLA), of which he had been a board member during the previous year.
-During his tenure as chief executive the MLA was substantially restructured to improve effectiveness and reduce operating costs.
-The slimmed-down organisation was subsequently merged within Arts Council England.
-During that period Clare was also chairman of Living Places, a grouping of UK cultural agencies which aimed to foster the benefits of cultural and sporting opportunities in the community.
-The five agencies involved in the project were the Arts Council England, the Commission for Architecture and the Built Environment (CABE), English Heritage, the Museums, Libraries and Archives Council and Sport England.
+The organisation was subsequently merged within Arts Council England.
+During that period Clare was also chairman of Living Places, a grouping of UK cultural agencies including Arts Council England, the Commission for Architecture and the Built Environment (CABE), English Heritage, the Museums, Libraries and Archives Council and Sport England.